What happens when star crossed lovers meet? In the case of Clark Gable and Carole Lombard, stars met, crossed, loved, and then some.

-Emotional struggles with infertility and allegations of infidelity plagued the couple’s marriage, including the day of the tragic accident that cut it short.
+Emotional struggles with infertility and allegations of infidelity plagued the couple’s marriage, including the day of the accident that cut it short.

 In January 1942, Lombard ignored numerous warning signs regarding a flight she was determined to take back home to California, presumably to reunite with Gable and assuage alleged marital issues.
 A psychic Lombard had seen with her mother, Elizabeth Peters, warned the actress against flights in general for the entire calendar year.